Skip to content

 Short answers, pulled from the story.

-A phase in combat is usually a period within a military operation of a longer duration.
-It forms part of a serial chain of logically connected activities planned to culminate in a defined objective or goal.
+A phase in combat is a period within a military operation that forms part of a serial chain of logically connected activities, planned to culminate in a defined objective or goal.
+A phase is usually marked by the achievement of a significant intermediary objective.
+It may be limited by the time allocated for its execution, or defined solely by achievement of the objective.